nguyendd123/nguyendd123.github.io/_posts/2025-08-16-tcache-tear-pwnableTW.md

 To bypass this errror, create 2 fake chunks right after your fake chunk at name variable.

-After get the address of main arena, when I try to create a chunk of 15 bytes, they return me the address of my fake chunk that I just freed.
+After getting the address of main arena, when I try to create a chunk of 15 bytes, they return me the address of my fake chunk that I just freed.
 To handle that, I prepared 2 chunks and put them into tcache before freeing my fake chunk.

 ###### Exploit